divio/aldryn-translation-tools/README.rst

     /fr/apple/

-Which, at best, would be confusing for site visitors but more likely won't exist resulting in a NoReverseFound exception and which clearly is not respecting the fallback preferences set by the developer.
+Which, at best, would be confusing for site visitors but more likely won't exist resulting in a NoReverseFound exception or 404 and which clearly is not respecting the fallback preferences set by the developer.